Amendment on autonomous vehicles: a step towards wider use of autonomous technologies on our roads

 The main benefits of automated vehicles and, in the future, fully automated vehicles are increased safety and traffic flow. | Photo: FreeStock

 The Ministry of Transport, in cooperation with the Association of the Automotive Industry and the Association of Automobile Importers, has prepared an amendment to the laws that will allow maximum use of the current technical capabilities of cars sold in the Czech Republic and the EU.
-The amendment to the laws will be submitted to the Chamber of Deputies for discussion in November.

 “With the upcoming innovation, we want to enable the operation of approved automated vehicles on the territory of the Czech Republic, whose technologies will significantly increase driver comfort and safety on our roads,” said Transport Minister Martin Kupka.